 Also available in: Español

 The Robert Carr Research Award celebrates Robert’s vision of collaboration between community organizations, academic researchers, and advocates to advance human rights-based policies and practices in countries where communities disproportionately affected by HIV continue to face discrimination, social rejection, violence and imprisonment–often by government officials and agencies.
 Robert’s commitment to translating findings from research collaborations between community and academic partners into tangible policy development and advocacy efforts is the driving force behind this prize.
-This year’s winners will be announced at the 22nd International AIDS Conference in Amsterdam, the Netherlands, in July 2018.
+This year’s winners will be announced at the 23rd International AIDS Conference in Oakland and San Francisco, United States, in July 2020.

 Nominations open to the public

-For the first time, the award partners are pleased to have nominations open to the public.
+For the second time the nominations are open to the public.
 This means that anyone can submit a nomination, either of a project they have been directly involved with or not, which they would like to see recognized for outstanding collaboration between community and academic partners.

 To be eligible for the Award, the research project must meet the following criteria:

-- The research project has been conducted by a community-academia partnership in which all partners were at least equally involved in designing the study, collecting and analyzing the data and disseminating the results.
-Projects which were community-led are preferred.
+- The research project has been conducted by a community-academia partnership in which all partners were equally involved in designing the study, collecting and analyzing the data and disseminating the results.

 - The research project has led to evidence-based programs and/or influenced policies in the field of HIV to guide a human rights-based response to HIV.